dartoos-dev/well_formed/README.md

 - the property has been deprecated by the Flutter sdk.
 This is the case of the `autovalidate` and `maxLengthEnforced` properties.
-- the property has been considered too superfluous — they have little use in the context of form fields.
+- the property has been considered too superfluous — the property has little use in the context of form fields.
 This is the case of the following properties:

 ```Dart
 Brightness? keyboardAppearance,